-(a) Some of such taxpayers or their parent corporations are subject to the informational requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and in accordance therewith file reports, proxy statements and other information with the Securities and Exchange Commission (the "SEC").
-Such reports, proxy statements and other information (collectively, the "Filings") may be inspected, copied and obtained at prescribed rates at the SEC's public reference facilities at 100 F Street, N.E., Washinton, D.C.
-20549-2736.
-In addition, the Filings may also be inspected at the offices of the New York Stock Exchange at 20 Broad Street, New York, New York 10005.
-The Filings may also be obtained through the internet on the SEC's EDGAR data base at http://www.sec.gov.
-No representative of the District, the Financial Advisor, the Underwrtier, Bond Counsel or counsel to the Underwriter has examined the information set forth in the Filings for accuracy or completeness, nor does any such representative assume responsibility for the same.
+(a) Some of the major taxpayers are subject to the informational requirements of the Securities Exchange Act of 1934, as amended, and in accordance therewith file (the "Filings") with the Securities and Exchange Commission (the "Commission").
+The Filings may be inspected and copied at the public reference facilities maintained by the Commission at 100 F Street, N.E., Washington, D.C.
+20549.
+Copies of the Filings can be obtained from the public reference section of the Commission at 100 F Street, N.E., Washington, D.C.
+20549 at prescribed rates.
+In addition, the Filings may also be inspected at the offices of the New York Stock Exchange at 11 Wall Street, New York NY 10005.
+The Filings may also be obtained through the internet on the Commission's EDGAR database at www.sec.gov.
+None of the District, Bond Counsel, the Financial Advisor, the Owner, the Underwriter or counsel to any of the foregoing has examined the information set for in the Filings for accuracy or completeness, nor have they assumed responsibility for the same.